afalkenb/arduino/README.md

 There are three codes for this project.
 There are 17 arduinos total.

 **1. GroundStation**
-      On 1 Arduino.
+      On 1 Arduino Uno.
       Arduino is hooked to a start button and emergency stop button.
       Ground station tightens the winch at the beggining of the program, sends a GO signal to the master cart to start the program, and loosens the winch at the very end.

 **2. Winch MasterCart**
-      On 1 Arduino.
+      On 1 Arduino Mega.
       This arduino has all the "average cart" code, but is also in charge of receiving the GO signal from the ground station, relaying the GO signal to all carts, **possibly regulating the winch**,  and regulating the height of all carts.

 **3. AverageCart**
-      On 15 Arduinos.
+      On 15 Arduino Megas.
       The average cart is in charge of sensor data, climbing functions, descending functions, monitoring the carts left and right position, spinning its brush,